vinitkumar/gh-action-dashboard/README.md

-# GitHub Actions Dashboard
+# GitHub Actions Dashboard for django-cms

-A modern dashboard to monitor GitHub Actions workflows across your organization's repositories.
+A modern dashboard to monitor GitHub Actions workflows across the django-cms organization's repositories.

 ## Features

-- View GitHub Actions workflow runs for repositories in your organization
+- View GitHub Actions workflow runs for repositories in the django-cms organization
 - Real-time status updates with auto-refresh
-- Secure authentication using GitHub personal access tokens (stored locally)
+- Secure authentication using GitHub personal access tokens (stored in environment variables)
 - Responsive design for desktop and mobile
 - Dark mode support